 This post offers a guide to sakura season in Kyoto, sharing our favorite cherry blossom spots, photogenic temples, plus tips & tricks for avoiding crowds that descend upon Japan every April.
 We also take a deeper dive into the topic, highlighting hidden gems for cherry blossom viewing where you’ll find fewer people and no busloads of tour groups.
-This guide assumes multiple days in the city; if you don’t have that much time, consult our 1-Day Kyoto Cherry Blossom Itinerary.
-(Last updated March 28, 2018.)
+This guide assumes multiple days in the city; if you don’t have that much time, consult our 1-Day Kyoto Cherry Blossom Itinerary or our 2-Day Kyoto Cherry Blossom Itinerary.

 After exploring Kyoto for a few weeks during fall colors season, one thing we realized is that many of the best places for seeing the vibrant foliage are under-the-radar.
 Most English resources regurgitate the same small list of temples and shrines, overlooking the best spots completely.
 With another extended stay in Kyoto for cherry blossom season, we decided to take a different approach: we bought a book about sakura in Kyoto.